Samsung’s Galaxy Note 10 Plus Review: Renaissance Phone

 Fast charge a beefy battery

 There’s a massive 4,300mAh battery in the Note 10 Plus.
-You’ll end a day of moderate use with around 30 percent remaining by 7 p.m.
+You’ll end a day of moderate use with around 30% remaining by 7 p.m.
 That’s good, but not necessarily great.
 Heavier use means the phone may struggle to stay alive until the end of the day.
 All of this testing was with the screen resolution set to the max (it’s 2,280 x 1,080 by default), which drains more battery.
+For example, moderate use — where I largely used the camera, browsed the web, checked notifications, and messaged friends — brought the Note 10 Plus to 15% by 9:30 p.m. one night.
+Hardly impressive.
+On days with lighter use, I got home around 6 p.m. with 50% left in the tank.

 It’s great to have a large battery packed in a thin phone (7.9mm), but this is a common trend with the latest phones.
 Huawei put a 4,200mAh battery into the 7.57mm thin P30 Pro, and it has the best battery life we’ve seen.
 The Note 10 Plus hasn’t beaten it — in fact, the Note 10 Plus didn’t even beat the Galaxy S10 Plus in our video playback test.
 Playing a 1080p YouTube video with max brightness over Wi-Fi, the Note 10 Plus lasted for 12 hours and 30 minutes.
 The S10 Plus, with its 4,100mAh battery, lasted 10 minutes more.
 Meanwhile, the Huawei P30 Pro lasted 16 hours.

 If you’re a heavy gamer, or if you use the camera a lot, you may want to pack a portable battery charger just in case.
-I’ll be continuing to test the Note 10 Plus’ battery over the next month to see if my opinion changes much over it.
+There are also many ways to lessen the drain on the battery, such as by lowering the screen resolution, or by turning on one of the various battery-saving modes.

 Battery capacity is only a part of the story.
 Samsung phones are often slow to charge due to outdated fast charge technology.
 The Galaxy S10, for example, uses the Qualcomm Quick Charge 2.0 spec, which was announced in 2015.
 Competitors like LG have moved on to the Quick Charge 4+ standard.